 - Environment & Physical Demands: This is an outdoor activity, and you may get dirty.
 This opportunity involves working with various materials to help families learn more about nature.
 Volunteers must enjoy working with kids and families.
 Physical duties include standing, walking, and lifting.

-- Dress: Please wear closed-toe shoes, your volunteer name badge, and if you have one, your green or blue volunteer T-shirt.
-Reusable volunteer vests will be provided for volunteers on-site.
+- Dress: Please wear closed-toe shoes and, if you have one, your green or blue volunteer T-shirt.
+Reusable volunteer vests and event volunteer nametags will be provided for volunteers on-site.

 Look for additional details about this opportunity at the bottom of this listing!
 See the Programming Volunteer Position for more information on Programming volunteer opportunities with us.